sassbookai/api-docs/writer/apidoc.md

     (`var_low`, `var_,medium`, `var_high`).
 The default fallback value is `var_medium`.

-    `var_low` tends to generate more predicable, conservative text best suited to factual content. `var_high` produces more imaginative content, more beneficial for fiction or to generate ideas. `var_medium` is sort of in the middle.
+    `var_low` tends to generate more predictable, conservative text best suited to factual content. `var_high` produces more imaginative content, more beneficial for fiction or to generate ideas. `var_medium` is sort of in the middle.